 ‘I don’t understand, sir.’
 Harry allowed himself a grin.
 ‘I don’t think professing my love for him will stop him.’

 ‘Your mother’s love has protected you to this day,’ Dumbledore said.
 ‘Your own ability to love will prove to be Tom’s downfall.’
 He fixed Harry with a gentle, but penetrating look.
 ‘You must trust me, Harry.
 I have, in my absence from Hogwarts, been collecting and studying memories of Tom Riddle, the boy who became Lord Voldemort, and learnt a great deal of his character.
-Aside from once again having to recruit a new Defence Professor, my summer will be spent beginning to try and make sure that everything you need to bring about Tom’s defeat comes your way.’
+Aside from once again having to recruit a new Defence Professor, I will spend my summer trying to make sure you receive everything you need to bring about Tom’s defeat.’

-Presumably he wants to destroy the horcruxes over the summer so when I return here, he can send me off to die, then pat himself on the back at a job well done.
+Presumably he wants to destroy the horcruxes over the summer so when I return here, he can send me off to die and pat himself on the back for a job well done.

 ‘Thank you, sir.’